BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/wordpress-infra-creation.md

 # Building the infrastructure for a WordPress website
 This Lab is 1 part knowledge & 1 part action.
 Before attempting to complete the 'action', consider gaining the knowledge.
+Check out the [Resource and Data]

 ## Setup
+> For this section of the Lab it is advised to have the 'Lab' docker container running.
+See [LABS-CONTAINER.md](../LABS-CONTAINER.md) for instructions.
+We've split this section to reduce the noise in the README.
+Continue the lab by reading the [wordpress-infra-creation.md](wordpress-infra-creation.md) file.

 Terraform uses your current active session with AWS, to plan out or deploy infrastructure.
 You'll need to be logged into AWS on your terminal in order to deploy.
 Our tool of choice and the one available within the 'Labs' container (see [labs container information](../LABS-CONTAINER.md)) is `AWSume`.